More Canadian university and college campuses going smoke-free: report - Red Deer Advocate

 The easiest thing for all of the country’s 260 colleges and universities to do, he said, ”is to say you can’t smoke anything anywhere on campus.”

+“We have to take into consideration the legal rights of cannabis and tobacco smokers as well as consideration of people who are vulnerable to the impact of second-hand smoke.
+So at this point there is no general prohibition.”

+Under the proposed policy changes, “cannabis and tobacco smoking and vaping will be treated in the same way as tobacco smoking is treated under the current policy,” said Serebriakov, noting that the revised version is expected to be finalized and approved in early 2019.

-The Canadian Cancer Society is also concerned about the growing use of e-cigarettes, particularly among youth — a phenomenon the commissioner of the U.S. Food and Drug Administration characterized this week as an “epidemic of addiction,” mainly driven by flavoured products.
+The Canadian Cancer Society is also concerned about the growing prevalence of vaping, particularly among youth — a phenomenon the commissioner of the U.S. Food and Drug Administration characterized this week as an “epidemic of addiction,” mainly driven by flavoured products.

 “Most campuses adopting policies are applying them to smoking of anything, including cannabis, and applying it to e-cigarettes as well,” said Cunningham.